Accommodations for Employees

 Submitting the Reasonable Accommodation Request Form sets in motion a collaborative, interactive process between the employee, supervisor/manager, department head, Human Resources Consultant, and the Equal Opportunity and Access Program Manager to determine whether a reasonable accommodation is available to assist the employee in performing the essential functions of their role.
 Submitting a request for reasonable accommodation does not guarantee an accommodation will be granted.
 The employee must provide the proper documentation regarding the disability and the request will be analyzed according to the guidelines set forth by the U.S. Equal Employment Opportunity Commission (EEOC).

 Employees with workplace restrictions must provide medical documentation from their healthcare provider detailing the restriction(s) and reason(s) for the restriction(s).
 Workplace restrictions must be reviewed and updated upon the following:

 - If the department is having difficulty accommodating restrictions that have become more severe or drastically different than the original restrictions submitted by the employee’s healthcare provider.

-If you have questions regarding workplace restrictions, please contact the ADA Manager or your Human Resource Consultant.
+If you have questions regarding workplace restrictions, please contact the Equal Opportunity and Access Program Manager or your Human Resource Consultant.